bihealth/sodar-server/docs_manual/source/metadata_advanced.rst

 files, the last file sorted by file name is returned.
 Hence to ensure the most recent file is returned, it is recommended to use dates in the file names.

-Placement of files in subcollections under the library collection does not affect study shortcuts or IGV session inclusion.
+Placement of files in subcollections under the row-specific collection does not affect study shortcuts or IGV session inclusion.
 This also means files can be freely organized within desired subcollections.